officialbigcam/SevereWeatherPrep/README.md

 This app uses the following features as required by the project requirements document:

--A loop that allows the user to enter commands and eventually exit the program -A list feature where the user can add, remove, and display their equipment -A mathematical calculation of how many years it has been since the Moore, OK EF5 Tornado.
+-A loop that allows the user to enter commands and eventually exit the program -A list feature of the Procedure object that retrieves a value and displays to the user -(There is another list used in the Equipment class) -A mathematical calculation of how many years it has been since the Moore, OK EF5 Tornado.
-This calculation returns a value to the user in the number of years it has been since.
+This calculation returns a value to the user in the number of years it has been since then.
 -Three objects that inherit two properties from their parent class.
 See "Procedure"

 I created four classes and their respective methods to ensure the program runs properly.